Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 3. Even Great Teachers Make Mistakes

-You’ve worked hard to become an expert in your field — not to mention finding creative ways to make the lightbulb go on for students.
+You’ve worked hard to become an expert in your field, not to mention finding creative ways to make the lightbulb go on for students.
 But teaching errors or failure to adequately research risk can cause students or parents to question your professional ability.

 In the 2021 case of Yanes v. the City of New York, a teacher was sued by the family of a student burned during a science experiment.
 The teacher hadn’t realized the U.S. Chemical Safety Board flagged the experiment as dangerous after a similar accident in another school.
 The court awarded the family $29 million.

-The professional liability protections in a good teacher insurance policy are also known as “errors and omissions” or E&O coverage.
+The professional liability protections in a robust teacher insurance policy are also known as “errors and omissions” or E&O coverage.
 It’s specifically designed to protect you from the financial and legal fallout of things you did (errors) or failed to do (omissions) during your professional work.

 4. False Allegations Are All Too Common